JetBrains/qodana-cli/README.md

 ## Configuration

-Find more CLI options, run `qodana ...` commands with the `--help` flag.
-Currently, there are not many options.
+To find more CLI options run `qodana ...` commands with the `--help` flag.
 If you want to configure Qodana or a check inside Qodana, consider using [`qodana.yaml` ](https://www.jetbrains.com/help/qodana/qodana-yaml.html) to have the same configuration on any CI you use and your machine.

 > In some flags help texts you can notice that the default path contains `<userCacheDir>/JetBrains`.
 The `<userCacheDir>` differs from the OS you are running Qodana with.